Studying Abroad as a First Generation College Student

 It was nice being able to learn something new.
 I am proud that I stepped out of my comfort zone and studied abroad.
 This experience has truly made me think about many things from culture differences and similarities, to the different societies within a country and all the complexities that come with it.
 I hope to visit again soon!

-Stephanie Castellanos is an international relations and global studies major at The University of Texas at Austin and studied abroad with IFSA on the Advanced Language and Culture program in Buenos Aires, Argentina in summer 2017.
-She is a First Generation Scholar for IFSA through the First Generation College Scholarship program.
+Stephanie Castellanos is an international relations and global studies major at The University of Texas at Austin.
+She studied abroad on the IFSA Summer in Buenos Aires program in 2017.
+She is an IFSA First-Generation Scholar through the First-Generation Scholarship program.